 The Disability Alliance is a Registered Student Organization (RSO) at Virginia Tech that collaborates with the Disability Caucus, which represents Faculty, Staff, and Graduate Student concerns.
 These organizations provide a safe space for individuals with disabilities within our community and their allies to come together and engage in community building, mutual support, and disability activism.
 The community accepts the diversity of disability experiences and welcomes everyone with mental illnesses, physical, developmental, intellectual, and learning disabilities, chronic illnesses, and/or other hidden or visible disabilities to meet and work with them to bring accessibility to the forefront of conversations.

 Here are a list of listservs, Twitter accounts, discussion forums, and Slack workspaces where you can ask questions of the broader accessibility community.

 - Twitter: Disability in Higher Education

-- IAAP Connections (requires membership in the International Association of Accessibility Professionals)
+- IAAP Connections (VT folks can get a free membership to the International Association of Accessibility Professionals )

 - Accessibility Network LinkedIn Group

 Share Your Story

 Do you know an accessibility champion that deserves recognition?
 Is there someone you would like to give a shoutout to in the Virginia Tech community who utilizes universal design in their work?
 We want to celebrate this work across campus and highlight these stories publicly to showcase our community focus on accessibility.